iredox10/steadfast-cbt-app/AppNote.md

 - Student time can be pause and resume base on invigilator pausing it and resuming it for him.

-x Invigilator should be able to see the student list.
+- Invigilator should be able to see the student list.

 ### Admin